newenclave/aikartos/modules/modules.md

 AikaRTOS supports dynamically loadable modules and a simple bundle format to group multiple modules together.
 This system is great for embedded use cases where you want flexibility and runtime extension without full firmware reflash.

+> ⚠️ **Note:** This system is under active development.
+Features and formats may evolve.
+More tools and features are planned

 ---

 ## Modules Overview